alohaia/fcitx.nvim/README.md

 A Neovim plugin for storing and restoring fcitx status of several mode groups separately.

-This plugin stores fcitx status while leaving a <ins>mode group</ins> and restore a mode group's fcitx group while entering this group.
+This plugin stores fcitx status while leaving a <ins>mode group</ins> and restores a mode group's fcitx status while entering this group.
 All disabled mode groups and other modes share one status.

 **Mode group**: